Rowing at the 1904 Summer Olympics – Men's single sculls

-The men's single sculls was a rowing event held as part of the Rowing at the 1904 Summer Olympics programme.
+The men's single sculls was a rowing event held as part of the rowing programme at the 1904 Summer Olympics.
 It was the second time the event was held at the Olympics.
 The competition was held on Saturday, July 30, 1904.
-Four rowers, all from the United States, competed.
+Four American rowers competed.
 Frank Greer won the event, with James Juvenal second and Constance Titus third.
 It was the only podium sweep in the history of the event, which restricted the number of boats per nation beginning in 1908.

 Background

 This was the second appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The single sculls has been held every time that rowing has been contested, beginning in 1900.

 Two top scullers, James Ten Eyck of the United States and Lou Scholes of Canada, entered but withdrew before the race.
 Scholes had won the Henley Diamond Sculls earlier in 1904; he would eventually compete in the Olympics in 1908.
 The withdrawals left the race as a United States-only affair.
 The Americans who did compete included the 1902 and 1903 American champions (Constance Titus and Frank Greer).

 The United States made its debut in the event, joining France, Great Britain, and Spain as nations who had competed once in the event.